-When I first started the game and the familiar SEGA logo popped up on screen I knew I was in for a treat.
-With its 2D sprite based graphics, you are treated with graphics more akin to the Sonic CD version of the game.
-With perfect animations and character models I got instantly taken back to my younger years playing Sonic for hours on end.
+When I first started the game and the familiar SEGA logo popped up on the screen I knew I was in for a treat.
+With its 2D sprite-based graphics, you are treated with graphics more akin to the Sonic CD version of the game.
+With perfect animations and character models, I got instantly taken back to my younger years playing Sonic for hours on end.

 From Sonic kicking the bucket, to jumping around the development teams have done a brilliant job with making this homage to the great blue streak himself.
 With each little furry animal you free from their enslavement you will be smiling all the time.
 Except when you get stuck, then as per every game released, you will get frustrated as you die over and over again.